mgold95/mgold95.github.io/_posts/2020-05-19-forecasting-turnip-prices.md

 #### Decreasing
 ![Simulated Decreasing Pattern](/assets/acnh/decreasing.png)

 The _Decreasing_ pattern is the worst of the four patterns.
-Over the entire week, the prices gradually decrease.
+Over the entire week, the prices gradually decreases.

 {: .table .table-striped .table-hover}
 | Phase | Length | Description |